Receptive aphasia: Diagnosis

 Diagnostic information should be scored and analyzed appropriately.
 Treatment plans and individual goals should be developed based on diagnostic information, as well as patient and caregiver needs, desires, and priorities.

 Treatment

+There is currently no standardized treatment for Wernicke's Aphasia, meaning treatment varies from patient to patient depending on the severity of the lesion and the resulting deficits.
+In some patients, the first step of action is to attempt to treat the possible causes for the aphasia, such as removing a brain tumor, or treating a nervous system infection.
+This may not lessen the symptoms for the patient as damage to the brain is often already done, but it typically stops the aphasia from worsening.
+For the majority of patients with any kind of aphasia, speech and language therapy is the primary treatment.
+This focuses on improving language skills and learning how to communicate in various ways to allow their needs to be met.
+Since Wernicke's patients face comprehension deficits, they are often unaware of their condition and may pose unique challenges for their treatment because of this lack of awareness or concern for their deficit.
+Treatment plans are usually devised by a team of healthcare workers including a speech therapist, neuropsychologist, and a neurologist.

 According to Bates et al. (2005), "the primary goal of rehabilitation is to prevent complications, minimize impairments, and maximize function".
 The topics of intensity and timing of intervention are widely debated across various fields.
 Results are contradictory: some studies indicate better outcomes with early intervention, while other studies indicate starting therapy too early may be detrimental to the patient's recovery.
 Recent research suggests, that therapy be functional and focus on communication goals that are appropriate for the patient's individual lifestyle.

 Specific treatment considerations for working with individuals with Wernicke's aphasia (or those who exhibit deficits in auditory comprehension) include using familiar materials, using shorter and slower utterances when speaking, giving direct instructions, and using repetition as needed.